Digital Marketing for Dummies: Where to Start?

 But how do you get the word out?
 How do you run campaigns online?
 We have tried to cover all such aspects in this guide.
 Read ahead.

 How to Generate Traffic to Your Website?

-This digital marketing for dummies guide can prove to be a bit overwhelming for those who are having the knowledge for the first time.
+This digital marketing for dummies guide can prove to be a bit overwhelming for those learning for the first time.
 Hence, it is crucial to go slow and try to understand the process step-by-step.